yuhko-msft/microsoft-graph-docs/api-reference/beta/api/exchangeadmin-list-messagetraces.md

 doc_type: apiPageType
 ---

-# Get messageTrace
+# List messageTraces
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get details from tracing the status of one or more email messages that go through Exchange Online in a tenant.
+Get details from tracing the status of one or more email messages as they pass through Exchange Online in a tenant.

+You can specify [query parameters](#optional-query-parameters) and get message trace data for up to the last 10 days.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).